qcscine/molassembler/documentation/source/concepts.rst

 8    Square antiprismatic
 ==== ====

-For every symmetry, the following information is stored in a manner that permits compile-time computation:

-- Ligand to ligand angle function
-- A minimal set of rotation mappings that allow the generation of all superimposable position sequences
-- A set of tetrahedron definitions whose signed volumes permit the distinction of chiral differences between position sequences

 Stereopermutations
 ==================

-TODO Text about the symbolic calculation of stereopermutations In many cases, the relative positioning of a central atom's substituents corresponds to a common local symmetry.
+Figuring out all non-superimposable arrangements of substituents around the idealized symmetries is a permutational problem.

 Most of organic chemistry, for instance, can be composed of linear, bent, trigonal planar and tetrahedral local symmetries.
 The most common source of chiral information in organic chemistry is an asymmetric tetrahedral carbon, where its four subtituents are all different (i.e. have different ranking according to the IUPAC rules).
-From a local symmetry and the information that all substituents are distinct ranking-wise, we can conclude that there are two non-superimposable permutations of ligands.
+From a local symmetry and the information that all substituents are distinct ranking-wise, we know that there are two non-superimposable permutations of ligands.

 Stereopermutations of any symmetry can be computed symbolically[REF], including cases in which substituents are mutually linked, such as in multidentate ligands.
-Special care must be taken in order to reduce haptically bonded ligands to the correct local symmetries and ranking.
-In addition, symbolic computation of permutations does not consider the conditional feasibility of assembling linked ligands depending on a symmetry's ligand-to-ligand angle, bridge lengths, element types and bond types involved in the link.
+Special care is taken in order to reduce haptically bonded ligands to the correct local symmetries and ranking.

 Molecule model